 Change in input values: A reasonably possible change to the value of the next private placement financing could result in an increase of 100% or a decrease of 100%, or an increase or decrease in net assets of \$200,000.
 The lower limit in value is due to the difficult financing environment for early stage companies.
-Inability to raise capital in the next 3 months could result in further impairment of this investment.
-Conversely, ability to raise equity capital in the next 3 months, at a valuation or near the previous equity raise, would result in a revaluation of this investment back to par.
+Inability to raise capital could result in further impairment of this investment.
+Conversely, ability to raise equity capital at a valuation or near the previous equity raise, would result in a revaluation of this investment back to par.